MaharaProject/mahara/README.md

 available.

 For Mahara 17.04, the supported browser versions are:
-// TODO: Review list of browsers closer to the release date.
  * Firefox - 48.0
  * Chrome - 51.0
  * Safari - 9.1